galaxyproject/admin-training/sessions/03-production-basics/webservers.md

 - Serve byte range requests
 - Serve other sites from the same server
 - Can provide authentication
-  - Will be covered on Tuesday: _Using and configuring external authentication services_
+  - Covered in _Using and configuring external authentication services_

-Some of these features are available directly in uWSGI (covered Tuesday)
+Some of these features are available directly in uWSGI (covered in _Improving the web serving experience with uWSGI_)

 ---
 # Apache